 I’ve had success growing all these plant varieties together; it ends up being kind of eclectic looking and very LOW maintenance!
-These plants don’t require a lot of water and weeding and B-flies like it messy!
+These plants don’t require a lot of water and weeding.
+Butterflies like it messy!

 Of Course, you can’t forget the Milkweed!
 Milkweed is a necessity if you’re trying to attract these beautiful creatures.
-Butterfly MW has a lovely subdued orange flower and is medium tall and somewhat lanky.
+Butterfly Milkweed has a lovely subdued orange flower and is medium tall and somewhat lanky.
 It’s a very hardy native and also doesn’t require a lot of water.

+Becoming very popular in the US is Tropical Milkweed.
 Unlike the native varieties they are annuals and look more tropical, duh!
 The one called “tropical” looks a lot like our native Butterfly MW but has a more dynamic red orange color.
 It’s sometimes known as Blood Flower.

 Hairy Balls MW or Balloon Plant is a very distinctive plant, this is the one I grew last year and had sweet success with monarch caterpillars.
-This variety is quit a conversation piece and is a unique addition to the garden.
-That white flower in the background is a moon vine.
+This variety is quite a conversation piece and is a unique addition to the garden.
+This white flower 👇 is a moon vine.

 All these types of host plants get relatively tall and would make a great center anchor for your butterfly spot.
 Note: the Hairy Balls grows the tallest of all the varieties mentioned above topping out around 6 ft.
 It needs to be staked in most instances.